Hymn History: Jesus Is the Sweetest Name I Know Guest Author

 Pastor Philpott asked her “What was the inspiration for the theme of this song?”
 She replied that she knew a medical missionary in China who gave the Gospel to everyone he treated for their medical needs.

-Several days later the woman came back to the clinic.
+Several days later, the woman came back to the clinic.
 The missionary asked her what she needed medically.
-The old woman said that she did not need any medical attention but that she wanted to ask a question of the missionary.
-The old woman said to the missionary, “He saved me, He lives in my heart, and He has made me so happy, but sir, I have forgotten His name.”
+The old woman said that she did not need any medical attention.
+She traveled there to ask the missionary one question.
+The old woman spoke these words to the missionary, “He saved me, He lives in my heart, and He has made me so happy, but sir, I have forgotten His name.”
 The missionary said to the old woman, “His name is Jesus.”
 The woman bowed low, as Orientals do, and thanked the missionary for telling her His name.

 As the old woman left the missionary, he could hear her repeatedly saying as she walked away, “Jesus…..Jesus…..Jesus….Jesus.”
 She travelled all that long way just to learn His name.